RobertoAyala2112/altran/README.md

-To use this application:
+### To use this application:

 1- Install dependencies:

-`$ npm install marked`
+`$ npm install`

 2- Start server

-`$ npm node src/index`
+`$ node src/index`

-3- POST to /api/login to generate and save a token
+3- POST to /api/login (Postman app recommended) to generate and save a token as a cookie:

 http://localhost:3025/api/login

+This will generate a token for a mock user (on production environment it would fetch user on DB):

+`{ id: 'a0ece5db-cd14-4f21-812f-966633e7be86', role: 'admin' }`

+To test with `user` role, change mock on file `/src/controllers/user`.

-Example of Endpoints to test:
+### Example of Endpoints to test (Postman app recommended):

 http://localhost:3025/api/policies?page=1&limit=12